Skip to main content

 Routine breast care

-• Mammograms: When you go for your mammogram, your breast will be placed on an X-ray plate and compressed for a few seconds while images are taken.
-Next, a diagnostic radiologist will review the series of images and send your doctor a report.
+• Mammograms: Scheduling regular mammograms after age 40 is a good way to detect signs of breast cancer at the earliest stage, when it’s easiest to treat.
+When you go for your mammogram, your breast will be placed on an X-ray plate and compressed for a few seconds while images are taken.
+Then, a diagnostic radiologist will review the series of images and send your doctor a report.

-• Well-woman exams: This annual exam is an essential tool to detecting breast or gynecologic conditions early, when they’re easiest to treat.
+• Well-woman exams: This annual exam is an essential tool for detecting breast or gynecologic conditions early, when they’re easiest to treat.
 During your annual well-woman exam, your provider will perform a few tests, like a Pap smear, a pelvic exam and a breast exam.

 Make an appointment